Infinite torsion in Griffiths groups: Proof of Theorems and

 \begin{proof}[Proof of Theorem \ref{thm:JC}] Let $C\subset \CP^2_\C$ be a very general quartic curve.
-By \cite{totaro-chow}, $\Griff^2(JC)/2$ is infinite; the nontrivial classes are explicitly given by pullbacks of the Ceresa cycle $C-C^{-}$ via suitable isogenies.
-Theorem \ref{thm:main} implies that for a very general Enriques surface $X$ with nontrivial $2$-torsion class $D\in \Pic(X)[2]$, the map
+Since the group of algebraically trivial cycles modulo rational equivalence is divisible, we have $\CH^2(Y)/2\cong A^2(Y)/2$.
+Hence, \cite{totaro-chow} shows that $\Griff^2(JC)/2$ is infinite.
+Theorem \ref{thm:main} implies that for a very general Enriques surface $X$, the map

 is injective.
 Hence, $\Griff^3(X\times JC)$ has infinite $2$-torsion, as we want. \end{proof}